bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js194">194.
 Word Scramble Game</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program simulates a text-based Word Scramble game.
-The player is presented with a scrambled word and needs to unscramble it.
+<p>This program simulates a text-based Word Scramble game.
+The player is presented with a
+scrambled word and needs to unscramble it.</p>
 <pre>
 function wordScrambleGame() {
 const words = &lbrack;"javascript", "programming", "web", "hangman", "developer"&rbrack;;